LzhJack/Jack-Fonse-Stan/docs/navigation-structure.md

 You can find many ways to remove an image’s background on Photoshop.
 However, for this tutorial we will use the _Magic Wand_ tool.

 1. Make sure that the layer containing your image is selected.
 2. On the toolbar, select the 4th tool that resembles a magic wand.
 You can also press <kbd>W</kbd> on your keyboard.
-If the 4th tool doesn’t resemble a magic wand, <kbd>right click</kbd> on the icon and click on _Magic Wand Tool_ in the submenu.
+If the 4th tool doesn’t resemble a magic wand, right click on the icon and click on _Magic Wand Tool_ in the submenu.
 ![magicwand](https://lzhjack.github.io/Jack-Fonse-Stan/assets/images/magicwand.png)

 This is the _Magic Wand_ tool.
 The _Magic Wand_ tool lets you select a big portion of similarly-coloured pixels in your canvas.
 This is great for removing an image’s background.
 3. You can set the _tolerance_ of the Magic Wand near the top of the application.
 Set the field labeled _Tolerance_ to 25.
 This will make sure that you only get the background and not parts of your image.
 ![tolerance](https://lzhjack.github.io/Jack-Fonse-Stan/assets/images/tolerance.png)